-Cinnamon has many benefits in a person's diet.
+Cinnamon may have many benefits in a person's diet.
 It is a powerful antioxidant, an anti-inflammatory, it can help lower blood sugar levels and improve insulin sensitivity to diabetics that might be insulin resistant, it may help with neurodegenerative diseases, and so much more!
-It is a common staple present in pantries all across America, but is is safe for your dog to consume?
+It is a common staple present in pantries all across America, but is it safe for your dog to consume?

 The short answer is yes.
 Cinnamon is a relatively safe spice for dogs to consume.
 As will be mentioned later on, though, the benefits that may be touted elsewhere aren't really fully understood in the context of canines, and feeding your dog cinnamon doesn't come without some level of care and discretion.

 What Types of Cinnamon are Safe for Dogs?

 Cinnamon is a type of spice that is a staple in most American kitchens.
 It can be used in both sweet desserts and breakfast dishes as well as savory cooking.
 Cinnamon is derived from the bark of the Cinnamomum tree.

 There are two different types of cinnamon commonly found in markets all over the world.
 There is Ceylon cinnamon, also called 'true' cinnamon or 'Chinese' cinnamon, and Cassia cinnamon.